cosmospkg/cosmos-docs/docs/02-Core-Concepts.md

 ## 🌌 Galaxy

 A **Galaxy** is a collection of Stars—functionally a package repository.
-It may be hosted remotely over HTTP (no TLS), on a USB stick, in a local directory, or via Git.
+It may be hosted remotely over HTTP (enabled by default), on a USB stick, in a local directory, or via Git.
+HTTPS and other protocols are supported if Cosmos was built with those transport features.

 ### Structure:
 ```